-At the national level, deaths caused by drug overdoses
+At the national level, deaths caused by dru

 During the first half of the legislative session, my colleagues and I researched, discussed and voted on legislation authored by members of the Senate.
 Now, with the 2018 session in its second half, we have started considering bills passed by the House of Representatives.

 The Indiana General Assembly recently reached the half-way point, meaning the Senate and House of Representatives will begin considering legislation passed by their counterpart since session began January 3.

 Nearly 440 bills were authored in the Senate this year, and of those, a number continu

 An opioid epidemic continues to plague our state and the rest of the nation, affecting individuals, families and entire communities in the process.